-Initial blade installation can be extremely challenging.
-Not recommended for large scale operations.
-Instructions difficult to interpret.
+Initial blade installation can be challenging.

 As with any tool, choosing the right saw for the task at hand is a crucial first step before you get to work.
 However, if you are unfamiliar with saws, you may not realize how many types are available.
 For example, a saw that is great for cutting with the wood grain might not produce favorable results when you need to cut across the grain.

 To find the best saw for your needs, you must first know how you intend on using that saw.
 Are you going to cut tree branches or two-by-fours?
 Will it need to cut flush against a surface or fit into a hole?
 Do you want to cut a straight line or create something more ornate?
-These are the types of questions you'll need to ask yourself in order to purchase a saw that will allow you to cut right the first time.
+These are the types of questions you'll need to ask yourself in order to select a saw that will allow you to cut right the first time.

 The first step in finding the best saw is knowing what your options are.
 Every type of saw is designed with a specific type of cut and material in mind, though some types are more versatile than others.